stefanlmarinov99-hub/PressMint-BG/Samples/PressMint-BG/README.md

 * __Structure__: The corpus is structured into issues and pages.

 * __Correction__: The OCR-ed texts contain errors and need the following corrections.
+54 issues from 45 newspapers manually processed.

 * __Linguistic annotation__: The texts can be linguistically annotated using modern processing pipelines with good precision after several preprocessing steps, including data cleaning.
+The task is still in implementation phase.

 * __Metadata__: